magnetotellurics/ModEM/README.md

 						[-pd], [--predicted]	Sets the path to output the Predicted Data File.

-						[-es], [--esolution]	Enables and sets a path to output a binary file, containing solved electric fields for all TXs.
+						[-es], [--esolution]	Enables and sets a path to output a binary file, containing solved electric fields for all transmitters.

 						[-cf], [--ctrl_fwd]		Sets the path to a input Control File with FWD parameters.
 												(Shown in 2.2.5.1.)